Lifestyle Strategies That Might Help Your Migraines

-In this traditional Chinese practice, an expert inserts tiny needles at specific points on your body.
+In this traditional Chinese practice, an expert puts tiny needles into your body at specific points.
 Small studies suggest it can ease migraine pain and may also lower the number of headaches.
 You should still keep up with your other treatments, too.

-Your body responds to pain with physical changes like a faster heart rate, tensed muscles, or cold hands.
+Your body responds to pain with physical changes like a higher heart rate, tensed muscles, or cold hands.
 In biofeedback, sensors measure these shifts, then feed the information to you as a blinking light or a tone you can hear.
 You learn to respond to the feedback and relax your muscles.
-Some studies show it can often reduce headache pain and how often you get migraines.
+Some studies show it can often ease headache pain and how often you get migraines.

-Although it hasn't been studied in depth, massage may lower the number of headaches in some people, early research shows.
+Early research shows massage may lower the number of headaches in some people.
 It doesn't help with pain once a migraine starts.
 Massage can also ease stress, a common headache trigger.

 Because migraines are often triggered by stress, relaxation training is a great idea.
 Methods include deep breathing and progressive muscle relaxation, in which you tense and relax the muscles in different parts of your body.
 With practice, this technique can improve how you handle stress, which may cut down on headaches.

 Regular cardio exercise -- workouts that get your heart pumping -- could make a difference.
 A Swedish study compared exercise with relaxation and a drug that prevents migraines.
 The cardio routine -- 40 minutes, three times a week -- worked as well as relaxation or medicine in cutting down on pain and how often headaches strike.